ekh331/PUI2017_ekh331/HW9_ekh331/HW9_review_of_bb1569_ekh331.md

 statistical meaning (such as if every standard deviation from the mean got a bar that was darker in color).
 Some of the lighter colors are hard to read at all.

+# FBB
+good point: never display the same info with two different variables: in the best case scenario it enforces the perception, but an appropriate representation will lead to near-linear perception thus enforcing it would lead to misleading understanding.
+In the worst case scenario it becomes confusing.

 ## Honesty